ayroblu/try-wasm/README.md

 Doc to follow: https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_wasm

+#### TSP Algorithm

+- Problem generator
+  - Randomly generate points on a 2D space, list of possible paths then becomes a complete graph with all the points, i.e. an NxM table

 ### Cross platform flexibility, with strings

 Implement fzf's algo.go in rust and/or AssemblyScript, then try use it both in the browser + in node.